mustafainxiteout/flask-mongo/README.md

 ## Features
 This application includes the following features:

-- MongoDB integration for data storage
+-User authentication with Flask-JWT-Extended and hashing password through Restful API -CRUD operations for managing data
-- Flask-RESTX for building a RESTful API
+-MongoDB integration for data storage
-- CRUD operations for managing data
+-Flask-RESTX for building a RESTful API
-- User Authentication and Hashing Password through Restful API
+-Email verification for new user registration -Password reset email functionality using Flask-Mail and Mailtrap.io

 ## File Structure
 The file structure of this application is as follows: